-Credit card issuers have the right to cancel your credit card at any time, however, they are required to provide you with advance notice before canceling your card, unless the cancellation is due to fraud or suspicious activity.
+Credit card issuers have the right to cancel your credit card at any time, however, they are required to provide you with advance notice before canceling your card, unless the Credit Card Account cancellation is due to fraud or suspicious activity.

-There are several reasons why a credit card issuer may cancel a credit card:
+There are several reasons why a credit card issuer may choose to go for Credit Card Account Cancellation:

 If you consistently fail to make timely payments on your credit card, the issuer may cancel your card as a result.
 Non-payment can have serious consequences for your credit, as it can lead to late fees, increased interest rates, and negative information being reported to the credit bureaus.
 If your credit card issuer cancels your card due to non-payment, it may also close your account and report the delinquency to the credit bureaus, which can damage your credit score.

 Your credit card company may decide to cancel your card if you frequently utilize a large portion of your available credit.
 The credit usage ratio measures how much of your available credit you are actually using.
 Strive for a credit utilization percentage of 30% or less and strive to keep your balances low to prevent having your credit card suspended for high credit usage.
 To reduce your credit use, you might also try to bargain with your issuer for a greater credit limit.

 If you do not use your credit card for an extended period of time, the issuer may cancel it due to inactivity.
 Credit card issuers often have policies in place to cancel cards that are not being used, as they may see these cards as a potential liability.
 In addition, the issuer may not be making any money from the card if it is not being used, so it may decide to cancel the card to free up credit for other customers.
 To avoid having your credit card canceled due to inactivity, it’s important to use your card regularly and make at least one purchase every few months.